lucee/lucee-docs/docs/03.reference/01.functions/createtimespan/function.md

 id: function-createtimespan
 categories:
 - datetime
-description: 'Creates a timespan object that defines a time period. '
+description: 'Creates a timespan object that defines a time period.'
 ---

 Creates a timespan object that defines a time period.